Symptoms I Treat

 Anxiety

 Worry is normal and responds to common sense strategies to manage feelings.
 Anxiety disorders are different and typically do not respond to common sense strategies.
 Anxiety can manifest in different ways from generalized anxiety disorder, social anxiety disorders, phobias, and panic attacks.
-Most people experiencing anxiety wait 4-5 years before they seek help.
+Most people experiencing serious anxiety wait 4-5 years before they seek help.
 The average anxious person sees multiple therapists before they find the “right one.”
-Gaining insight on how the anxiety is triggered and fueled is vital to creating the plan to overcome its grasp of your thoughts.
+Gaining insight into how the anxiety is triggered and fueled is vital to creating a plan to overcome the grasp of your thoughts.
 Anxiety craves being in control and is a master at manipulating your fear and uncertainty.
 We will explore a variety of techniques that best match your anxiety and tolerance to overcome these emotions.
-Chances are that your willingness to embrace the discomfort is the key for your healing.
+Chances are that your willingness to embrace the discomfort is the key to your healing.
 For lower levels of anxiety, using mindfulness and emotion regulation techniques may work to manage the discomfort.
 For higher levels of anxiety, ACT, CBT, and ERP are evidence-based therapies that are proven to help people work through the struggle to improve their life.

 OCD – Obsessive Compulsive Disorder